So what's next? You need to know how best to promote your online course.

 So it's better to focus your efforts on one content form only.
-We believe that a documentation website or blog (similar to this one) is still the best way to build an audience, but a YouTube channel also works great, and might be a better fit for you.
+We believe that a documentation website or blog (similar to this one) is still the best way to attract people to your online classes, but a YouTube channel also works great and might be a better fit for you.

 We are going to explain in detail how to create these two forms of content, but right now before diving deeper into each one, let's compare their advantages and disadvantages, to see what suits you best, and to explain why we think a blog is a better choice.